 Though unsecured loans can come in a variety of forms, they possess some shared characteristics.
 Because there is no underlying collateral with unsecured loans, they have important and unique qualities that you should know about before getting one.
 Here’s a look at some characteristics of unsecured loans:

+Without collateral backing the loan, lenders put a major emphasis on your creditworthiness and income.
+Your household income is a significant factor in determining your approval as well as your potential credit limit.
+Lenders want to make sure that you have sufficient income to repay any new loans.
+When you apply for a loan — either secured or unsecured — lenders often will ask for proof of income.
+Most borrowers provide this in the form of pay stubs, tax returns and bank statements.
+From here, lenders evaluate how much of a burden monthly loan repayments will be compared to your monthly income, what’s called calculating your debt-to-income ratio.
 Creditworthiness is even more important to get an unsecured loan than a secured one.
 Lenders need to know that you’ll repay the loan they’re extending to you and, by looking at your credit score and history, they can get an idea of how reliable you are as a borrower.
 With no collateral securing the loan, your credit history becomes the central basis of how lenders determine whether to make an unsecured loan to you.
 In most cases, a FICO score of 680 or higher means you’re not a subprime borrower and you have a chance at getting an unsecured loan.
 The higher your personal credit score, the better your odds of getting a loan, but always remember, there’s no guarantee.

+Interest rates on loans, of course, vary from loan to loan, lender to lender, and so forth.
+But in general, since there’s no collateral with unsecured loans, banks and lenders need to make their investments worthwhile.
+As a result, unsecured loans have higher interest rates than secured loans.
 A few examples can make this clear.
 For instance, according to the Federal Reserve Bank of St. Louis , the average finance rate on 60-month auto loans — which are secured loans — is 5.37% APR.
 For 30-year fixed-rate mortgages — another secured loan — the average rate is 3.29% APR.
 Compare both of those interest rates to the average interest rate across all credit card plans , 14.87% APR as of November 2019.
 When lenders have nothing to repossess, as with an unsecured loan, interest rates are typically higher as the lender is taking on considerably more risk.

+You can get unsecured loans from a vast number of sources.
+Unsecured credit cards alone can come from several different issuers — Discover, American Express and Capital One, for example — and from any number of banks across the country.
+Student loans and personal loans are just as widely available, both through traditional lenders and online and alternative lenders.
 Unsecured business loans are also widely available, coming in many forms and from many sources.
 Traditional, brick-and-mortar banks offer unsecured business loans as do online and alternative lenders .
 Most banks, in conjunction with credit card issuers, offer unsecured business credit cards and they can usually extend unsecured business lines of credit as well.
 Both of these unsecured business loans provide considerable flexibility for business owners, especially when it comes to dealing with cash flow issues.

 As with most things in finance, unsecured loans carry their own advantages and disadvantages.
 Depending on your circumstances and goals for using the money, some of these pros and cons may be acceptable to you or not.
 You’ll need to weigh the advantages and drawbacks with your own personal goals and values.